MartinEesmaa/HAHCF/README.md

 See the [Credits](CREDITS.txt) file.

 Reconstruction of beta textbox made by Martin Eesmaa using GIMP in pre-release versions before it was finalized textbox, [link to download](https://github.com/MartinEesmaa/HAHCF/raw/892c342ec0af719817dcfba2b599c1127984249e/game/textbox-beta.xcf).
+Licensed on CC-BY 4.0.

 ## Download the game